Brian Ashe

-Brian M. Ashe (born April 23, 1963) is an American politician who represents the 2nd Hampden District in the Massachusetts House of Representatives.
+Brian M. Ashe (/æʃ/, born April 23, 1963) is an American politician who represents the 2nd Hampden District in the Massachusetts House of Representatives.
 A member of the Democratic Party, his district includes all of Hampden and Longmeadow and part of East Longmeadow, Monson, and Springfield.

 Political career

 Ashe entered politics with his election to the Longmeadow Select Board, where he served from 2001 to 2008.

 In 2006, Ashe unsuccessfully sought the Democratic nomination for Massachusetts Senate in the 1st Hampden and Hampshire district, losing to Gale D. Candaras.

 In 2008, Ashe ran to succeed Republican Representative Mary Rogeness in the 2nd Hampden district.
 He defeated Springfield City Councilor Kateri B. Walsh in the Democratic primary and Republican William G. Scibelli, a colleague on the Longmeadow Select Board, in the general election.
 Ashe became the first Democrat to represent the district in 36 years.